rosaregalado/art-blog/README.md

 ABOUT
 -----------------------------------------------------------------------------
-This project is an art blog application using Flask framework.
+This project is an art blog application using python, Flask framework, and bootstrap.
+You can Create, Read, Update, Delete poems

 Live Website
 -----------------------------------------------------------------------------